plae-tljg/PIKE-RAG_Verbose/README.md

 This is a project where I make different output of PIKE-RAG to be more verbose, so that readers can understand without being obstructed by those `importlib` which is impossiblt to be resolved by IDE.

+## Some useful testing data

+My earthquakes data and those intermediates (like chunks, chroma-db, ...) are provided in this repository directly.
+In case it cannot be git pushed, you can checkout the `data_earthquakes_bak.zip` directly, it contains allmy intermediate data and initial documents for your easy start.

+## Installing Requirements

+You can follow the original repo's `requirements.txt`, but you may have trouble somewhere like on `langchain` version which I have toruble resolving.
+You can view my `requirements_5060ti.txt` for those relevant packages' version.

 ## Running in terminal

 ```bash